DailyR/mkdocs/docs/AppOnPhone/README.md

 # AppOnPhone

 '''
-··· coding just for fun by myself
+··· coding just for fun
 '''